Discover the Outdoors in Wilkesboro, NC

 Many outdoor amenities grace Wilkes County

-The Wilkes area is famous for its epic fishing opportunities, especially for those in search of rainbow, speckled or brown trout.
-Fly fishing spots are everywhere, from Stone Mountain Creek to the Reddies River, Roaring River, W. Kerr Scott Reservoir and dozens of creeks and streams.
-Camping sites are easy to find, from Stone Mountain's campgrounds for backpackers to a variety of well-equipped tent sites and RV campsites, including the Bandits Roost campground at the Kerr Reservoir.
+Good fishing opportunities exist in Wilkes County for rainbow, speckled and brown trout.
+Fly fishing spots are abundant from Stone Mountain Creek to the Reddies River, Roaring River, W. Kerr Scott Reservoir and dozens of creeks and streams.
+Camping sites are also easy to find, including Stone Mountain's campgrounds for backpackers as well as a variety of well-equipped tent sites and RV campsites such as Bandits Roost campground at Kerr Reservoir.

 Check out more outdoor fun in Wilkesboro, N.C.